 Plant nectar flowers in groups instead of separately.

 Butterflies like to move from bloom to bloom of the same type of flower instead of flying from one nectar plant in search of another that may be growing some distance away.

 We recommend the following nectar-rich flowers: pentas, cosmos, lantana, petunias, zinnias.

 4. How should your flowers be planted in a butterfly garden?

-Flowers should be planted in varying heights and various colors to attract more butterflies.
+Flowers should be planted at varying heights and in various colors to attract more butterflies.